zslrmhb/i-Note-It/README.md

 #### Logo:
 - The three parts of the logo match "i", "Note", and "It" respectively.
 This AI note generation project reminds us of how people took note in the ancient China with writing brush, when writing took so much efforts and preparations.
 Not only have "i" changed from human to A"I", but the writing brush we used for "N"ote have changed to copy paste and click.
 We are excited about how AI will bring more convenience to other aspects of human lives, just like how the way we take notes can be revolutionlized by AI.

-#### UI
-- Use Streamlit for the demo User Interface
-  - Have the main functionality(note generation) presented as 2 columns (input and output)
-  - Put the chatbot in an expander for optional use, so it will not take up the majority of the space for the note display

-#### Logo
-- Took the first letter of each word of   "i-Note-lt"

 ### Future Plans and Improvements
 - Domain-Specific Note Generation